0xZ0F/Z0FCourse_ReverseEngineering/FAQ.md

 **A:** As of now, I don't.
 If you wish to support me or know how I get support, see the first question.

 **Q: Is the content in this course legal?**
 **A:** Yes, the content in the course is legal.
-However it is possible to take the skills provided in this course and use them for bad purposes.
+However, it is possible to take the skills provided in this course and use them for bad purposes.
 I am not responsible for what you do with what you learn in this course.
 "With great power comes great responsibility".

 **Q: How much time do you spend making this course?**